patrickbucher/read-think-write/content/procrastination-reveals-conflict.md

 well as vague statements along the lines of _"nobody is doing it this way nowadays"_ or, even worse, by yelling _"Clean Code!"_.

-(Aside: The term _Clean Code_ ist just as manipulative as _Agile Software Development_.
+(Aside: The term _Clean Code_ is just as manipulative as _Agile Software Development_.
 Just look for synonyms and antonyms for the adjectives "clean" and "agile".
 You cannot argue against "clean" and "agile".
 Nobody wants "dirty" code or "sluggish" software development.)